b3rb/vim-dotfiles/README.md

 ![Vim Logo](/img/vimlogo.png)

-# My minimalist ~/.vimrc and colorscheme
+# a minimalist ~/.vimrc and colorscheme
 ***To install, simply copy .vimrc to your home directory and copy b3rb.vim to ~/.vim/colors***

 ### Plugins: